yuridiprodo/yuridiprodo.github.io/articles/2025-01-23-strutture-di-permesso.md

 > *The effect of the permission structure machine is to instill and maintain obedience to voices coming from outside yourself, regardless of the obvious gaps in logic and functioning that they create.*
 >
-> L'effetto delle "Strutture di Permesso" è quello di instillare e **mantenere l'obbedienza alle voci che provengono dall'esterno** di sé stessi, indipendentemente dalle [evidenti lacune nella logica](/articles/2024-01-19-malattia-x.html) e nel funzionamento che esse creano.
+> L'effetto delle "Strutture di Permesso" è quello di instillare e **mantenere l'obbedienza alle voci che provengono dall'esterno** di sé stessi, indipendentemente dalle [[2024-01-19-malattia-x|evidenti lacune nella logica]] e nel funzionamento che esse creano.

 ---